Abdallah0799/data-pipelines-elite-drip/README.md

 ## Infrastructure
 🏗 Work in progress 🏗

 The ultimate goal is to deploy my Airflow application on Google Kubernetes Engine (GKE).
 But, as you might expect, it's not that straightforward 😅.
 So, for now, we’ll simulate a Kubernetes cluster locally using Kind and deploy Airflow on it.
 The local application will get the DAGS and the rest of this repo with Git-sync.
 The DevOps settings (like the Helm chart and Dockerfile) are housed in a separate [repository](https://github.com/Abdallah0799/airflow-k8s).
 This setup will communicate with our main repo via Git-sync.
-Detailed instructions will be provided in the other repo, allowing you to build your cluster locally and launch the Airflow app.
+Detailed instructions will be provided in the other repo, allowing to build your cluster locally and launch the Airflow app.

 ## Big Data processing
 🏗 Work in progress 🏗